How to Cut Butternut Squash

 This post may contain affiliate links.
 Please read our disclosure policy.

-Let me show you how to peel butternut squash and then cut it up in three different ways.
-Butternut squash is all over winter menus – in soups, sheet pan recipes, and cubed in salad bowls – but the heavy, hard-skinned winter squash is a beast to peel and chop.
-Here’s how I attack it.
+Let me show you how to cut butternut squash in three different ways.
+Butternut squash is all over winter menus – in my butternut squash soup, butternut lasagna, and butternut squash quinoa salad.
+I used to be intimidated by this heavy, hard-skinned winter squash because it looked like a beast to peel and chop.
+But then I learned this easy method for how to cut butternut squash and I’m not afraid to buy it anymore!

 Sizes and uses for different cuts